Rudy-SEO/Demo-for-SEOM/README.md

    ```
    cd Demo-for-SEOM
    ```
+3. Open `index.html` in your browser to see the CSS optimization demo
-3. Explore the available resources
+4. Explore the available resources

 ## Contributing